paul007pl/MVP_Benchmark/README.md

 + **Registration:**
     &nbsp;&nbsp;[1] [DCP](https://github.com/WangYueFt/dcp); &nbsp;&nbsp;[2] [DeepGMR](https://github.com/wentaoyuan/deepgmr); &nbsp;&nbsp;[3] [IDAM](https://github.com/jiahaowork/idam)

-This repository is implemented in Python 3.7, PyTorch 1.5.0 and CUDA 10.1.
+This repository is implemented in Python 3.7, PyTorch 1.5.0, CUDA 10.1 and gcc > 5.

 ### Installation
 Install [Anaconda](https://docs.anaconda.com/anaconda/install/index.html), and then use the following command:
 ```
-sh setup.sh
+source setup.sh
 ```
-You may not be able to install all requirements by simply running this command, but you can manually install each required library according to this script "setup.sh".
+If your connection to conda and pip is unstable, it is recommended to manually follow the setup steps in setup.

 ### MVP Dataset